pclusius/arca-box/README.md

 Version history
 ---------------
+1.2.2

+Updates:

+- added MTChamberEms2 chemistry which was used in the ARCA GMD paper.
+- time units in the ENV and MCM files as well as loss rate files are explicitly defined in the gui
+- Surface tension and Wall accommodation coefficient can optionally be set in the Vapour file
+- chemical reaction rate constants can be modified dynamically (experimental feature)

+Fixes:

+- increased the buffer size of input to accommodate huge input files.
+- minor bug fixes in the GUI

+1.2.1

+Fixes:

+- Fixed bug in GetVapourPressures.py which saved the wrong elemental composition of filtered sets

 1.2.0

 What's new:

 - 5 ACDC systems that are dynamically used so that their monomer names and system size can be changed without hard coding, needs recompiling though
 - ACDC systems have proper recording of the inut data files and system names